 3 reasons why an intranet email system is better

 An increasing number of businesses are looking for a better communication tool – and the answer is an intranet email application.
-This will allow your team to communicate more effectively and easily, by creating new pathways.
-And rather than being a hindrance, internal communications will become an asset to your company culture and the entire employee experience.
+This will allow your team to communicate more effectively and easily, by creating new pathways for interaction.
+And rather than being a hindrance, internal communications will become an asset to your company’s culture and the entire employee experience.

-A social intranet becomes a community in which all employees can communicate with each other.
-This will encourage an increase in employee engagement levels.
+A social intranet becomes a community in which all employees can connect with each other, which will drive an increase in employee engagement levels.

 Better segmentation within the intranet

-Returning to the limitation of emails, where all messages arrive in your inbox in a random order regardless of the topic to which they relate, an intranet application enables users to segment communications.
+Returning to the limitation of emails – where all messages arrive in your inbox in a random order regardless of the topic to which they relate – an intranet application enables users to segment incoming messages.
 For example, marketing-related tasks can be stored in one segment, while accounts-related tasks can be stored in another.
-You can create as many segments as you require.
+You can create as many segments as you need.

 With the ongoing advances in technology, an intranet application can be used for project management, communication, scheduling and a host of other purposes.
-This means there’s far less confusion, as the information you require to do your job effectively is at your fingertips, correctly stored with other relevant files.
-There will be no going back to a colleague, six months later, to ask if they’re able to send again something that they sent to you earlier.
-You’ll know exactly where to find it.
+This means there’s far less confusion, as the information you require to do your job effectively is at your fingertips and correctly stored with other relevant files.
+There will be no going back to a colleague, six months later, to ask if they’re able to send something again – you’ll know exactly where to find it.

 After spending years using email, many employees find that using one-line messages via the intranet are saving them time.
 It’s far easier to send a quick message than to spend time starting a new email file, finding the recipient in your contacts list, composing the email, and sending it.
 Why click several buttons when you just need one click of your mouse?

-For those employees who’ve been using email for many years, switching to the intranet can seem daunting.
-Employers need to realise that once the initial change-over is complete, the business can only get better by moving with the times and taking advantage of the new technology that’s out there.
+For those who’ve been using email for many years, switching to online intranet software can seem daunting.
+But by embracing change, your business can remain competitive and take advantage of the new technology that’s out there.